mattermost/docs/source/administration/config-settings.rst

 Notification Reply-To Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Email address used in the Reply-To header when sending notification emails from Mattermost..
+Email address used in the Reply-To header when sending notification emails from Mattermost.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ReplyToAddress": ""`` with string input.                                                                                 |